Man found shot to death in Donaldsonville neighborhood Friday morning

 DONALDSONVILLE - Deputies with the Ascension Parish Sheriff's Office are investigating a reported homicide that happened early Friday morning.

 According to Sheriff Bobby Webre, deputies were called at around 6:30 a.m.
 Friday to Woodland Drive in Donaldsonville on a reported shooting.
-Officials found a man with multiple gunshot wounds dead inside of a vehicle.
+Deputies found the victim, 31-year-old David Washington Jr., with multiple gunshot wounds inside of a vehicle.

+The sheriff's office said Washington was not from Donaldsonville, but he was living in that neighborhood at the time of the shooting.

-No motive or suspects have been identified, and officials did not provide the identity of the victim.
+No motive or suspects have been identified.

 More News